ShakindiKithmini/ShakindiKithmini/README.md

 # 💫 About Me:

-I'm undergraduate of BIS at University of Sri Jayawardenepura.<br>I am a passionate UI/UX designer with a keen eye for creating intuitive and visually appealing digital experiences....
+I'm undergraduate of BIS at University of Sri Jayawardenepura.<br>I am a passionate UI/UX designer with a keen eye for creating intuitive and visually appealing digital experiences.

 ## 🌐 Socials: